 Video Resolution

-Nowadays not many choose to record videos below 4K resolution.
+Nowadays, not many choose to record videos below 4K resolution, and many creators now work with 6K and even 8K footage.

 Why would they when GoPro and smartphones come readily equipped with 4K and in some cases even 8K resolution cameras.